 - Draft out estimates for post-retirement and Social Security income

 - Figure out what your ideal post-retirement lifestyle will look like

-- Calculate how much you will need and contribute to a 401(k), or other employer-sponsored plan
+- Calculate your contributions to a 401(k), or other employer-sponsored plans

 - Invest in an IRA

 It’s not something most of us like to think about but deciding who will inherit your assets after you’re gone, is an important part of planning for the future.
-Without a plan in place, settling your affairs after you go could have a long-lasting—and costly—impact on your family, even if you don’t have a pricey home, large IRA, or valuable possessions to pass on.
-Estate planning is all about protecting your loved ones by arranging for their benefit and financial security.
+Without planning ahead, your loved ones could be left with the burden of having to decide how to allocate your assets and affairs.